byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<sgp\_>** FFS proposals still needing funding:
 **\<rehrar>** all the things were funded
 **\<rehrar>** except some
-**\<sgp\_>** Surae Noether: First Denver Monero Konferenco, Spring 2019 (asking 591 XMR) https://forum.getmonero.org/8/funding-required/90909/surae-noether-first-denver-monero-konferenco-spring-2019
+**\<sgp\_>** Surae Noether: First Denver ByteRub Konferenco, Spring 2019 (asking 591 XMR) https://forum.getbyterub.org/8/funding-required/90909/surae-noether-first-denver-byterub-konferenco-spring-2019
 **\<sgp\_>** Everything else has been funded!
 **\<sarang>** Hooray!
 Thanks to all for the support
 **\<sgp\_>** (except the HackerOne bounty, which is forever ongoing)